Russia seizes control of Sakhalin gas project, raises stakes with West | Headlines

 Russia seizes control of Sakhalin gas project, raises stakes with West

-President Vladimir Putin has raised the stakes in an economic war with the West by signing a decree to seize full control of the Sakhalin-2 gas and oil project in Russia's far east, a move that could force out Shell and Japanese investors.
+President Vladimir Putin has raised the stakes in an economic war with the West and its allies with a decree that seizes full control of the Sakhalin-2 gas and oil project in Russia's far east, a move that could force out Shell and Japanese investors.

 The decree, signed on Thursday, creates a new firm to take over all rights and obligations of Sakhalin Energy Investment Co, in which Shell and two Japanese trading companies Mitsui and Mitsubishi hold just under 50%.

-President Vladimir Putin has raised the stakes in an economic war with the West by signing a decree to seize full control of the Sakhalin-2 gas and oil project in Russia's far east, a move that could force out Shell and Japanese investors.

-The decree, signed on Thursday, creates a new firm to take over all rights and obligations of Sakhalin Energy Investment Co, in which Shell and two Japanese trading companies Mitsui and Mitsubishi hold just under 50%.
 The five-page decree, which follows Western sanctions imposed on Moscow over its invasion of Ukraine, indicates the Kremlin will now decide whether the foreign partners can stay.

-State-run Gazprom already has a 50% plus one share stake in Sakhalin-2, which accounts for about 4% of the world's liquefied natural gas (LNG).
-The move may unsettle an already tight LNG market and raises the risks facing Western companies that are still in Russia.
+State-run Gazprom already has a 50% plus one share stake in Sakhalin-2, which accounts for about 4% of the world's liquefied natural gas (LNG) production.
+The move threatens to unsettle an already tight LNG market and raises the risks facing Western companies still in Russia.

 Shell, which has already written off the value of all its Russian assets, made clear months ago it intended to quit Sakhalin-2 and has been in talks with potential buyers.
-Sources have previously said the company believed there was a risk Russia would nationalise foreign-held assets.
-The energy giant said on Friday it was assessing the implications of the Russian decree.
+It said on Friday it was assessing the Russian decree.
+Sources have said Shell believed there was a risk Russia would nationalize foreign-held assets, while Putin has repeatedly said Moscow would retaliate against the United States and its allies for freezing Russian assets and other sanctions.

-Sakhalin-2, in which Shell has a 27.5% minus one share stake, is one of the world's largest LNG projects with output of 12 million tonnes.
-It supplies mainly Japan, South Korea, China, India and other Asian countries.
+Sakhalin-2, in which Shell has a 27.5% minus one share stake, is one of the world's largest LNG projects with an output of 12 million tonnes.
+Its cargoes mainly head to Japan, South Korea, China, India, and other Asian countries.
 Japan's Mitsui has a 12.5% stake in Sakhalin-2 and Mitsubishi holds 10%.

 CHASING ALTERNATIVES Japan, which depends heavily on imported energy, previously said it would not give up its interests in the project.